-JobScan is undoubtedly good value, because you can use a good chunk of the functionality for free – and forever.
-There’s also a month’s free trial of almost everything else.
+JobScan is undoubtedly good value because you can use a good chunk of the functionality for free – and forever.
+There’s also a two week free trial of almost everything else.

 The question is harder to answer when it comes to the paid plans.
 I personally don’t think $49.95 for a month or $89.95 for three months is bad AT ALL, especially if you land a job in that period.
 Getting a professional to give your LinkedIn profile the once-over would probably cost more than that by itself.

 But I know there are plenty of people out there who object to investing ANY money in their careers.
 Many of them are stuck in a huge rut for exactly that reason.
-Other people are more pragmatic about assessing whether certain things will give them a head start.
+Other people are more pragmatic about assessing whether certain things will give them a competitive advantage.